Explore Exoplanet Atmospheres

 Investigate the atmospheres of planets outside our solar system, then make a pitch for what exoplanet spectra you’d like to capture with the James Webb Space Telescope.

-Spectrum Tool.
-Astronomers predict the theoretical spectrum they would expect to observe under ideal conditions.
-Each predictive model is specific to a particular set of astmospheric conditions.
-Let’s explore some of these models, starting with the model for clear skies.
+Astronomers predict the theoretical exoplanet spectrum they would expect to observe under ideal conditions.
+Each predictive model is specific to a particular set of atmospheric conditions.

 Source: